junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 So Dean continues.

-In the outside world, more lights and grace flow through his palms, layering onto the giant vessel, coating the body like a blanket made of radiance.
-The body becomes visibly smaller now, shrinking from the size of a huge mountain and height of a skyscraper, to the size of a hill and possibly height of the highest cathedral or library in the world.
+In the outside world, more light and grace flow through his palms, layering onto the giant vessel, coating the body like a blanket made of radiance.
+The body becomes visibly smaller now, shrinking from the size of a huge mountain and height of a skyscraper, to the size of a hill and possibly height of the tallest cathedral in the world.
 But the light fills in the gaps, as if it's not shrinking, just dissolving into a different form.

-There probably shouldn't be that much light, Dean thinks, eyes tracking the waves of brightness, wondering how the physics of grace works, and decides, if it triggers another physics lecture filled with all the terminologies from Cas, he'll have to skip the class.
+There probably shouldn't be that much light, Dean thinks, his eyes tracking the waves of brightness, wondering how the physics of grace works, and decides, if it triggers another physics lecture filled with all the terminologies from Cas, he'll have to skip the class.

-But really, the grace is pouring from him and into Cas's body, not just channeling from the center of his palms, it expands to his whole hands, then whole arms, then, without needing to look down at himself, Dean knows his whole body is lightened up by the grace, and the light of the grace just continues flowing from everywhere.
+But really, the grace is pouring from him and into Cas's body, not just channeling from the center of his palms, it expands to his whole hands, then whole arms, then, without needing to look down at himself, Dean knows his whole body is lightened up by the grace, and the light just continues flowing from everywhere.
 Unstoppably.

 Should he be worried?
 Dean feels the first pull of panic start to coil in the pit of his stomach.
 Will it eventually drain Cas's grace?
 But really, is all this light coming from Cas's grace?
-The brightness and the way it flows, swirling and thickening, it almost looks like the light is regenerating, multiplying, growing on itself like some kind of nuclear reaction.
+The brightness and the way it flows, swirling and thickening, it feels familiar, it almost looks like the light is regenerating, multiplying, growing on itself like some kind of nuclear reaction.

 Now that he thinks about it, that theory seems increasingly plausible.
 "Cas, am I going to explode into light or something?"
-Dean hushes.
+Dean rushes.

 "I don't think so," Cas answers, but the voice doesn't sound convincing.
 "I hope not."

 That is when a great surge of grace dashes out of Dean, right near his heart, brushing hard against some core essence deep inside him.
 The warmth from the grace skyrockets into a near-burning sensation.
 Dean let out an uncontrollable yell that is bouldering pain.
 Though not exactly unpleasant, more surprised. *The Hell was that?
 Felt like my soul just got touched or something.*

 *Yes.
 Sorry.* Cas's thought comes through as soon as Dean's own thought forms. *I'm afraid it might indeed be a chain reaction.
-Somehow your soul is outputting energy along with my grace.
+Somehow, your soul is outputting energy along with my grace.
 I'm so sorry, I didn't know it was possible, I would never harm you...*

 *I know, Cas.
 How do we stop a nuclear explosion?*

 *I don't know.* Cas is deeply worried, making a mental move as if he's about to leave Dean's body.

-*Hell no, you don't jump out of a car when it's racing out of control.* Dean keeps his hold on Cas steady, mentally and physically. *You buckle up for one hell of a roller coaster ride, you hear me?
-We sail through the storm, together.* Dean huffs, pressing his hands onto the body harder.
+*Hell no, you don't jump the car when it's racing out of control.* Dean keeps his hold on Cas steady, mentally and physically. *You buckle up for one hell of a roller coaster ride, you hear me?
+We sail through the storm, together.*

+Dean huffs, pressing his hands onto the body harder.
 Judging by the way the light and power and electricity are pouring out, he knows as a fact, whatever is coming, he'll need a firm grip to keep from falling apart.
 Especially when there is someone else in the passenger seat.

 <br>